thepaulz/mcp-grafana/docs/IAP_SETUP.md

 ## Overview

 When Grafana is protected by IAP, all requests must be authenticated with a valid IAP identity token.
-This guide covers:

-1. Creating a service account for IAP access
-2. Configuring IAM roles and permissions
-3. Setting up OAuth client configuration
-4. Configuring IAP access control policies
-5. Testing the setup
+This guide covers the setup process and configuration.

 ## Prerequisites